rzfzr/anycart-challenge/README.md

 scroll() should receive a selector, scrolling till it is visible, alongside with scroll direction.
 ## commander
 Flags should not be exclusive,being able to choose headless and logging for example
+## extras
+There could be a progress bar, each step in a routine could have a 'description' field, so that we could log it instead of the selectors.